BWRC-AMS-ML-Discovery/BwrcAmsMlDiscovery/readme.md

 ## [Discovery](./Discovery/) Libraries

 Use these to create a new server instance pair.
+Read into this to understand how the server and client are setup, how they use shared utils to interact, and support simulations.

+1. `cktgym_discovery_client`: focusing on authentication functions that sets up everything to be sent to server for requests using Firestore
+2. `cktgym_discovery_server`: authenticates requests sent by clients and registers their rpcs to be used in simulations.
+The actual authentication function are under `auth`.
+3. `cktgym_discovery_shared`: a shared folder for utils to be used by both client and server, and the most important part: the definition and implementation of the rpcs under the `rpc.py`.

 ## [Example](./Example) Use Case

 Example is a use case of `discovery_client` and `discovery_server`, exposing a single simple endpoint.
+Read it first to understand how the (./Discovery/) servers as a trunk that hosts server functionalities and essential server - client interactions.

 ## [AutoCkt](./AutoCkt/)